agsb/milliForth-6502/README.md

 ### Remarks:

-- words must be between spaces, before and after is wise;
+- 6502 is a byte processor, no need 'pad' at end of even names;
 - hardware stack (page $100) not used as forth stack, free for use;
-- 6502 is a byte processor, no need 'pad' at end of even names;
 - no multiuser, no multitask, no faster;
-- uses 7-bit ASCII characters;
 - uses 32 bytes of _page zero_;
 - only update _latest_ at end of word definition, so the word is hidden while defined;
-- redefine a word does not changes at previous uses;
 - stacks moves like the hardware stack
+- words must be between spaces, before and after is wise;
+- redefine a word does not change previous uses;
+- uses 7-bit ASCII characters;

 11/06/2024:
     return to minimal thread indirect code
+    using Minimal Thread Indirect Code_ as inner dispatcher[^4];

 24/01/2024:
     for comparison with x86 code,
     rewrite using standart direct thread code as inner dispatcher;
-    before was using Minimal Thread Indirect Code_ as inner dispatcher[^4];

 - still no include a _'OK'_ or _'??'_;
 - still no include a backspace routine for \b;